Build-Select Script for Loop with Patches

-This page will help you use menu-driven scripts to install the latest version of Loop Master (which now includes automatic bolus as a dosing strategy), FreeAPS (Loop fork), or Loop Follow.
+This page will help you use menu-driven scripts to install the latest released version of Loop, Loop with Patches, or Loop Follow.
 It also has utility options to assist with cleanup, Xcode updates, and provisioning profiles.
 If you follow these instructions carefully, your Loop app should last one full year, however, we recommend that you build 3 to 4 times per year in order to keep your app up to date and to become more comfortable with the build process.